How Long Do I Have to File a Personal Injury Claim in Texas?

-In almost all lawsuits, a procedural rule known as a statute of limitations applies.
+In law, a procedural rule known as a statute of limitations applies.
 A statute of limitations is a law that prevents people from bringing a lawsuit after a certain period of time has passed.

 If you file a lawsuit after the statute of limitations applicable to one of your claims has run, you might be barred from having that claim heard by a court of law.
 This is true regardless of how strong your case is.

-Many people who have been involved in a car accident in Texas come to us with questions about how the statute of limitations might affect their case.
-This page contains some basic information about personal injury statutes of limitations in Texas, and is not intended to be legal advice.
+Many people who have been in a car accident in Texas come to us with questions about how the statute of limitations might affect their case.
+This page contains some basic information about personal injury statutes of limitations in Texas.
+This is not intended to be legal advice.